typelevel/cats-effect/README.md

 ## Development

 We use the standard pull request driven github workflow.
 Pull requests are always welcome, even if it's for something as minor as a whitespace tweak!
 If you're a maintainer, you are expected to do your work in pull requests, rather than pushing directly to master.
 Ideally, someone other than yourself will merge and push your PR to master.
-However, if you've received at least one explicit 👍 from another maintainer (or significant volume of 👍 from the general cats community), you may merge your own PR in the interest of moving forward with important efforts.
+However, if you've received at least one explicit 👍 from another maintainer (or significant volume of 👍 from the general Cats community), you may merge your own PR in the interest of moving forward with important efforts.
 Please don't abuse this policy.

 Do *not* rebase commits that have been PR'd!
 That history doesn't belong to you anymore, and it is not yours to rewrite.
 This goes for maintainers and contributors alike.
 Rebasing locally is completely fine (and encouraged), since linear history is pretty and checkpoint commits are not.
 Just don't rebase something that's already out there unless you've *explicitly* marked it as a work in progress (e.g. `[WIP]`) in some clear and unambiguous way.

 cats-effect is a [Typelevel](http://typelevel.org/) project.
 This means we embrace pure, typeful, functional programming, and provide a safe and friendly environment for teaching, learning, and contributing as described in the [Code of Conduct].